-Once its application for accreditation eligibility is approved, the program enters the self-study phase of the accreditation process.
-During this time, the program works toward completing a Self-Study Report.
-Primary and secondary program contacts, as designated on the application, are given access to the online resource library, which includes the Self-Study Report template and additional self-study resources.
+Primary and secondary program contacts, as designated on the application, are given access to the online resource library, which includes the Self-Study Report template and additional resources.
 Access to the online resource library is restricted solely to the individuals explicitly granted access by NAEYC.
 Individual login information must not be shared with other faculty at the program so as to comply with confidentiality requirements.
-NAEYC will communicate about the program's progress with the designated primary contact, who is responsible for sharing information with other staff, as deemed appropriate by the institution.
+NAEYC will communicate about the program's progress with the designated primary contact, who is responsible for sharing information with others at the institution, as deemed appropriate by the institution.

 It is sometimes possible for an institution to combine more than one program at the same degree level into one Self-Study Report.
-If programs at the same degree level share the same Key Assessments, they can be included in the same Self-Study Report.
-If an institution is submitting materials for programs at multiple degree levels, it must submit separate Self-Study Reports for programs at each degree level.
-NAEYC will work with an institution seeking accreditation for multiple degree programs to coordinate one site visit, if possible.
+If programs at the same degree level share the same key assessments, they can be included in the same Self-Study Report.
+If an institution is submitting materials for programs at multiple degree levels, it will likely need to submit separate Self-Study Reports for programs at each degree level.
+NAEYC will work with an institution seeking accreditation for multiple degree programs to coordinate one site visit, if possible; however, multiple programs with a total of more than six key assessments may require a longer site visit and/or larger review team.
+As noted in the fee schedule, these circumstances may result in an increased visit fee.
 An institution that includes multiple programs in its application is strongly encouraged to communicate with NAEYC early in the self-study process to determine whether multiple degree programs should be submitted together in one Self-Study Report or in separate Self-Study Reports.

-Similarly, a program offered on more than one campus should communicate with NAEYC to determine how many campuses can effectively be submitted in one Self-Study Report and visited in one site visit.
 A program that offers both on-campus and online courses should communicate with NAEYC to determine how to effectively present evidence related to Accreditation Criteria and standards across both on-campus and online course sections.

 A program must complete its Self-Study Report within five years of being notified of its accepted Application for Accreditation Eligibility.
 If the program does not submit the Self-Study Report within five years, it will need to reapply.
-This time line can be adjusted if a program seeking first-time accreditation is receiving funds for accreditation support through a state, NAEYC, a NAEYC affiliate or other sources.
-In that case, the program may adhere to the time line set by the funding source.
+If a program seeking first-time accreditation is receiving funds for accreditation support through a state, NAEYC, a NAEYC affiliate or other sources, the program may be subject to a shorter timeline set by the funding source.